phonglk/automate-chrome-extension-update/README.md

 Read this first https://developer.chrome.com/webstore/using_webstore_api

 Node 7 is required

-For the firs time please create secret/config.json with content {
+For the first time please create extension.json with following keys (obtain from above link)

+{
   "CLIENT_ID": "<CLIENT_ID>",
   "APP_ID": "<APP_ID>"
 }

-and run 'node ...'
+and run 'node <command.js>'

-## Preparing
+## Preparing commands

-Packed into ./prepare

 ### updateCode.js
 Get the link in the console then open the browser, copy the code and paste into the console